 Combine your lists.
 Now try and prioritize the list.
 This may cause a little debate, so remember to keep it light and try to value each other’s goals.
 Come up with an approximate dollar amount for each.

 Many families are already financially maxed out and don’t see how they can save or plan for anything else.
-Clark has plenty of ideas on how to cut expenses and start freeing up money in your budget.
-There are also tons of ways to make extra money on the side.
-Here’s 26 to get you started.
+Team Clark has plenty of ideas on how to cut expenses and start freeing up money in your budget.
+There are also many ways to make extra money on the side.
+Here are 20+ to get you started.
 If you want to reach goals in your life, you will not get there by accident.
 It will take focus, hard work and intentionality.

-When you start taking ownership over your spouse’s dreams and begin to treat them as your own dreams, something powerful happens.
-It will strengthen your relationship and build confidence in them and in you.
+When you start taking ownership of your spouse’s dreams and begin to treat them as your own, something powerful can happen.
+You may well find your relationship getting stronger and that you find more confidence in your partner’s dreams and goals.
 I think this is for two reasons.
-1) Real lasting love serves and sacrifices for others, and 2) Generally, it is easier to have more confidence for other people’s dreams than your own.
+1) Real, lasting love serves and sacrifices for others, and 2) Generally, it is easier to have more confidence in other people’s dreams than your own.
 Use that to your mutual advantage.

 If you want to accomplish things, you have to set a goal.
 Having shared financial goals with your spouse will give you both something to accomplish together.
 Since you are sharing the goal, you can stay focused by holding each other accountable and encouraging one another in the hard times.
-If you get discouraged, pull that Financial Bucket List back out.
-Remember why you wanted to do this to begin with.
+If you get discouraged, pull that financial bucket list back out.
+Remember why you wanted to do this in the first place.

 Remember, even if you aren’t where you want to be, imagine where you would be if you never got on the same page at all.
 Progress is progress.
 Keep going and don’t give up!